spacemeat/pyke/README.md

 ## Phases

 Most phases generally represent the transformation of files--inputs to outputs.
 Any useful build phase will have input files and output files.
 Some of these may be source, authored by developers.
-Some may be created by compiling source to objects, linking objects to executables or libraries, cloning repos, or running code generation tools.
+Some may be created by compiling source to objects, linking objects to executables or libraries, cloning repositories, or running code generation tools.
 When the outputs of one phase are the inputs of another, the one is a `dependency` of the other.
 Dependencies are set in the makefile explicitly, and their output->input mechanistry is automatic once set.

 Each operation of a build, such as the compilation of a single source file, may have a dedicated phase.
 C/C++ builds that are more complex than "simple" above may have a `CompilePhase` instance dedicated to each single source file->object file transformation, and one for each link operation, etc. Phases can be `cloned`, and their options as set at the time of cloning are copied with them.
 So, a template `CompilePhase` can be preset, and each clone made have its requisite source file set to `src`.
 Each `CompilePhase` object would then be set as a dependency of a `LinkToExePhase` object, which will automatically gather the generated object files from each `CompilePhase` for linking.
 Such an example makefile might look like this (with an additional few source files in a differnt directory, for spice):